davidbramsay/RemarkableTexts/README.md

 You need to set up your Remarkable for ssh using an rsa key.
 If you have existing id_rsa and id_rsa.pub in ~/.ssh, you can use: `ssh-copy-id root@10.11.99.1`, otherwise need to generate with `ssh-keygen`.
 The default address for the remarkable is 10.11.99.1; you should be able to `ssh root@10.11.99.1` without entering a password once you've set this up.
 The initial ssh password to get into the remarkable and set up ssh can be found in Settings>Help>Copyrights.
 There are lots of good examples of how to get this working online, check remarkable reverse engineering wiki.

+The remarkable also needs its web interface enabled for downloading and syncing documents.
+This is part of the 'Settings' menu.

 NOTE: the remarkable API included here uses OpenSSH's ControlMaster and ControlPath to manage the SSH connections, which gave me a little trouble initially before I realized how the connection was persisting and added a timeout for unexpected disconnects.
 Poke around and read about -M and -S flags before editing the code.

 You also need to set up the google vision API for this software to work; install google CLI using